 7. Pay attention to other expensive items

 Your television, refrigerator, stereo and the microwave are some of the most expensive pieces at your home.
 So giving them proper attention is always necessary.
 Wrap them with packing papers, cushions and lots of space so that any dent is made till the extent of the box and not the appliance.
-Double pack your LED television and make sure to let that box rest atop all the others so no pressure is applied on the screen.
+Double pack your LED television and let that box rest atop all the others so it applies no pressure on the screen.